radionets-project/radionets/README.md

 ## Installation

 This repository is build up as a python package.
 It is recommended to create an own conda environment to handle the dependencies of the packages.
-You can create one by running the folliwing command in this repository:
+You can create one by running the following command in this repository:
 ```
 $ conda env create -f environment.yaml
 ```